ams0/aks-tf-pipeline/README.md

 ```

 Make sure you don't have a `ARM_ACCESS_KEY` environment variable set, but you have `ARM_CLIENT_ID`,`ARM_CLIENT_SECRET`,`ARM_SUBSCRIPTION_ID` and `ARM_TENANT_ID` set to a Service Principal with Contributor access to the Storage account you created.

+Create a Service Connection
+Create a variable group

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process